US, Eurozone Shares Slide Over Fed Worries - UrduPoint

 US, Eurozone Shares Slide Over Fed Worries

-Eurozone and US stocks fell Thursday as US jobs data added to concerns the Federal Reserve will push on with hikes in US interest rates to fight decades-high inflation
+Eurozone and US stocks fell Thursday as jobs data added to concerns the Federal Reserve would push on with interest rate hikes to fight decades-high inflation

-London, (UrduPoint / Pakistan Point News - 5th Jan, 2023 ):Eurozone and US stocks fell Thursday as US jobs data added to concerns the Federal Reserve will push on with hikes in US interest rates to fight decades-high inflation.
+London, (UrduPoint / Pakistan Point News - 6th Jan, 2023 ):Eurozone and US stocks fell Thursday as jobs data added to concerns the Federal Reserve would push on with interest rate hikes to fight decades-high inflation.

-Frankfurt and Paris dipped into the red and Wall Street stocks also retreated after better-than-expected US employment data.
+Frankfurt and Paris closed in the red and Wall Street stocks also retreated after better-than-expected US employment data.

+Hiring in the United States jumped in December with a boost from service industries, though salary growth slowed, payroll firm ADP said.

-It came hard on the heels of the release a day earlier of the minutes from the Fed's December meeting indicating officials intend to keep hiking rates and will not ease policy until prices are under control.
+It came on the heels of the release a day earlier of the minutes from the Fed's December meeting, which suggested that officials intend to keep raising rates until prices are under control.

-Traders are jittery that the central bank will tip the economy into recession.
+Traders are jittery that in doing so, the central bank will tip the economy into recession.

-Frankfurt was 0.5 percent lower and Paris dipped 0.3 percent in mid-afternoon trading.
-London bucked the trend, up 0.6 percent.
+London shrugged off the downside move however, closing 0.6 percent higher, helped by positive news in the retail and banking sectors, as well as a weaker pound that helps exporters.

 "The backtracking has a lot to do with concerns that the Fed will keep frontrunning the likelihood of more rate hikes because of the enduring strength of the labour market that threatens to keep wage-based inflation pressures on the high side," Patrick J. O'Hare from Briefing.com said.

-Amazon shed 1.1 percent as it announced it was cutting 18,000 jobs in the largest downsizing in the online giant's history.
+Despite the US labour market resilience, Amazon shed more than one percent as it announced plans to cut 18,000 jobs in the largest downsizing in the online giant's history.

-The upbeat mood had been boosted by signs that China is implementing policy changes to make it a more attractive location for investment.
+The upbeat mood had been bolstered by signs that China is implementing policy changes to make it a more attractive location for investment.

-A decision allowing Ant Group to raise $1.5 billion in funding was seen as an indication that authorities' long-running crackdown on the tech sector could be coming to an end.
+A decision allowing Ant Group to raise $1.5 billion in funding was seen as a sign that authorities' long-running crackdown on the tech sector could be coming to an end.

 Fresh measures to support the struggling property sector have also been unveiled.